HomeSpan/HomeSpan/docs/Stepper.md

     * **StepperControl::EIGHTH_STEP** (8)
   * *mode* can be specified using either the name of the enumeration or its integer equivalent
   * smaller step types provide for smother operation of the motor, but require more steps (and therefore more time) to turn a complete revolution
+  * not all *modes* are supported by all driver chips
   * the quarter- and eighth-step modes require microstepping PWM functionality (either provided by the ESP32, or built into the driver chip)
   * it is possible, though not recommended, to change the step type *mode* while the motor is turning
   * see Stepper Motor Modes for a brief primer on how stepper motors are typically driven